kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 * `EAT` will cause the entity to consume food from its immediate vicinity if any is available.

-* `DRINK` will cause the entity to consume food from its immediate vicinity if any is available.
+* `DRINK` will cause the entity to consume water from its immediate vicinity if any is available.

 * `REST` will cause the entity to regain a small amount of energy per turn if it is currently in the refuge.